ethereumless/Twitter-Follower-Scraper/README.md

-# 🐦 Twitter Follower Scraper
+# 🐦 Twitter Followers Scraper

 A command-line tool to scrape followers from a public X profile using the legacy X API.